-While you don’t get to learn about the unique way Autism can affect each life until it affects yours, you definitely hear about it before it ever does.
-The word comes up in many instances and, in a lot of cases, can be presented as something every parent should dread.
+While you don’t get to learn about the unique way autism can affect each life until it affects yours, you hear about it as a concept before it ever does.
+The word comes up in many instances and, from the way it’s presented, feels like something every parent should dread.

 So the mere thought that your child might be on the spectrum in some way can be devastating before you even understand what it is.
-The word itself takes on so many conflicting meanings in your head and, while you’re not sure what it will even mean to you, you just know it’s something you’ve been conditioned to fear.
+The word itself takes on so many conflicting meanings and while you’re not sure what it will even mean to you, you just know it’s something you’ve been conditioned to fear.

-This time period was easily the worst for me.
-You’re at the point where you know that there are certain limitations to what your child can do, but to acknowledge them would feel as though you’re not being supportive.
+This in-between time period was easily the hardest to overcome.
+I was aware that my child was demonstrating limitations, but to acknowledge them would feel as though I wasn’t being supportive.
 Saying your toddler can’t wave hello yet, even if you know they can’t, feels like a parental surrender.

-You wait when you’re on line at the supermarket and the cashier sees your two year old in the cart.
-With a smile, she says:
+It leads to some strange moments, though.
+I’d be on line at the supermarket and the cashier would turn to my then-two-year-old in the cart.
+With a smile, she’d say:

 Hey there, fella.
 I like your shirt.

-Then she stares at him.
-He stares back.
-We stare as well.
-You have three adults staring at a toddler who both parents are 99% sure will not respond.
-Yet, there’s that one percent chance that he’ll just spring up and say, “Oh, hey there.
+Yet… there’s that one percent chance that he’ll just spring up and say, “Oh, hey there.
 Good to meet you.
 I’m two.
 I’m usually pretty quiet, but figured I’d say hey to you.
-Sup?”
+Sup?
+You watch Breaking Bad?”

 So you wait.
 As insane as it feels, you wait.
-We did.
-We did it with pictures too.
-Taking group photos is an ordeal in itself when your child has Autism, but far worse when you’re in that wait-and-see holding pattern.
+I did.
+I did it with pictures too.
+Taking group photos is an ordeal in itself when your child has autism, but it’s far worse when you’re in that wait-and-see holding pattern.
 You have to endure frustrated professional photographers repeating over and over and over…

 Up here, buddy.
 Look at me.
 Smelly feet.
 Look.
 Whoomp!
 Whoomp!
 Over here.
 Hey!
 You like Elmo?
 Look at Elmo.
 Look here, buddy.
 Smelly pickle feet!
 Up here, buddy.

 Waiting for those missed milestones to suddenly spring up is like preparing for a guest that you’re not sure is coming over.
 You clean the house from top to bottom.
-There are sparkling floors, plug-in air freshners, and fresh hors d’oeuvres.
+There are sparkling floors, plug-in air fresheners, and a slew of hors d’oeuvres.
 As the clock ticks down, you eagerly sit at the front door, staring as you hope for it to open.

 You remain there for, what feels like, an eternity until, finally, someone comes over, puts their hand on your shoulder, and sympathetically informs you, “I don’t think they’re coming, pal.”

 Your life goes on after that and, chances are, it’s a fine life.
 The absence of this guest doesn’t destroy you or your family.
-However, it doesn’t change the anxious feeling you had while you were waiting or all the fun things you had scheduled for the visit.
-In that moment, having everything turn out just as you planned seems like the most important thing in your life and, to be frank, it kind of is.
+However, it doesn’t change the anxious feeling you had while you were waiting or all the fun things you had scheduled.
+In that moment, having everything turn out just as you planned seems like the most important thing in your life.
 However, that’s just how it feels when you’re in that moment.
 It’s how you handle things after they don’t turn out as you expected that really defines you.

-Today, I have a six year old who is non-verbal and has Autism.
-I say that the same way I can say my daughter has curly hair or my wife likes Walt Disney World a bit too much.
+Today, I have a six-year-old who is non-verbal and has autism.
+I say that the same way I can say my daughter has curly hair.
 It’s just a fact in my family.
-While I want to do whatever I can to help my son advance and reach his goals, I’m not wringing my hands over it day in and day out.
-I’m learning about what makes him tick and how to interact with him in ways that I could never grasp when I was still waiting for, what I falsely believed, would be “a miracle”.
+While I want to do whatever I can to help my son advance and reach his goals, I’m not wringing my hands over it like when I was waiting for, what I falsely believed, would be “a miracle”.

-I know him so well now while I didn’t know him much at all back then.
+I know him so well today.
+Then, I didn’t know him much at all.
+He was still a baby.
 I never felt as helpless as I did during that time.
 It makes you think of yourself as more of an observer than a parent.
 Answers that people usually would turn to you for are answers you don’t have.
 It hurts when they ask and it hurts when you don’t know how to respond.
-Knowing for sure – either way – is what takes a lot of that pain away.
+Knowing for sure, either way, is what takes a lot of that pain away.